Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 * The solution is checked by analyzing the full chessboard after placing each queen
 * The chessboard is represented by list of lists

-The first point is a complexity overkill because it greatly increases the number of move required to test all possible solutions on the NxN chessboard.
+The first point is a complexity overkill because it greatly increases the number of moves required to test all possible solutions on the NxN chessboard.
 It's a waste of time to test any combination with over N queens, a back-track is needed to test another untested combination.

 ### Benchmarks